yokattana/conway/Readme.txt

 -------------------------------

-This project is meant to test a few implementations of Conway's Game of Life in C, JavaScritp and ASM.js against each other.
+This project is meant to test a few implementations of Conway's Game of Life in C, JavaScript and ASM.js against each other.

 The tests are unscientific and very likely incorrect in their implementation but they serve the intention of experimenting with various approaches and